bedezign/yii2-audit/README.md

             'accessRoles' => ['admin'], // (List of) role(s) with access to the viewer, null for everyone (if the user matches)
         ],
     ],

+Word of caution: The module is configured by default to only allow viewing access to users with the role 'admin'.
+This functionality is only available in Yii if you have enabled [RBAC](http://www.yiiframework.com/doc-2.0/guide-security-authorization.html#role-based-access-control-rbac) (via the `authManager`-component).
+If not, please set this option to `null`.
+If you do so you should consider activating the `accessUsers`-option, you don't want to give everyone access to your auditing data!

 ### Error Logging